 Northern Lights in Fairbanks © Kabacchi

 Like many other cities in Alaska, Fairbanks' history is full of explorers, gold prospectors, swindlers, and other colourful characters associated with the Gold Rush that populated much of the state.
-Now Alaska's second-largest city, with something like 33,000 residents, Fairbanks nonetheless maintains a quirky small-town attitude that is both wary and welcoming to the hoards of tourists that make their way here each year.
+Now Alaska's second-largest city, with something like 33,000 residents, Fairbanks nonetheless maintains a quirky small-town attitude that is both wary of and welcoming to the hordes of tourists that make their way here each year.

 The city of Fairbanks is spread across the flat base of the Tanana Valley, straddling the Chena River.
 There are few architectural gems in the low-rise buildings that make up the downtown area and the skyline is far from dramatic.
 Within one or two hours visitors will be well-orientated and have no trouble getting around in Fairbanks, which is best done by car (although there is an infrequent bus service).

 There are several attractions in Fairbanks worth visiting, including museums dedicated to uniquely Alaskan activities like ice carving and dog sledding, as well as one designed solely to show summer visitors just how cold the weather in Fairbanks can get.
 Children in Fairbanks will love the rides at the low-key Pioneer Park amusement park, including the Whiskey Island Railroad and the carousel.
 Finding a satisfactory bite to eat is also fairly easy, with everything from well-known fast food joints to fine-dining bistros, pioneer-themed grills and a surprisingly broad range of international dining options, including Thai, Eastern European, Indian and Vietnamese cuisine, on offer.